chrisb09/torpyjob/README.md

 It's a library, so you should use it in your own project.
 You can run a simple example by calling `python3 torpyjob` if you installed it or `python3 torpyjob/api.py` if you didn't.

-In your code, import TorJobLib from api.py.
+In your code, import TorJobLib from torpyjob.

 ```python
 from torpyjob import TorJobLib